 Ordained from HUC-JIR, the seminary of the Reform movement, Rabbi Nikki DeBlosi is passionately dedicated to pluralist Judaism, feminism, and LGBTQ rights.
 She holds a BA in Women’s Studies from Harvard University and both an MA and a PhD in Performance Studies from NYU.
 She has taught in the Religious Studies, Performance Studies, and Expository Writing Departments at NYU and loves both formal and informal teaching.
 While she works intimately with the Reform and Queer Jewish communities, Rabbi Nikki also oversees the “big picture” and visioning for Shabbat and holidays here at the Bronfman Center.
 A convert to Judaism, Rabbi Nikki is particularly happy to discuss spiritual change, doubts, and questions… but she’s also happy to talk pop culture, science fiction, HBO’s Girls, Buffy the Vampire Slayer, and Game of Thrones.
 Rabbi Nikki lives in Ditmas Park, Brooklyn, with her wife Rachel and their sons, Ilan and Ethan.

-Arielle feels excited and honored to join the Bronfman Center as the Engagement Associate this year.
-As a part of her portfolio, she coordinates our Jewish Learning Fellowship, runs the best Taglit-Birthright Israel trips offered at NYU, cheers on our Chavurah team, talks about what it means to be human, and giggles a lot.
-Arielle had her first spiritual experience at an Alanis Morissette concert when she was 15, and has spent ever since figuring out what it means to live a vibrant and fun Jewish life that includes Phish shows , empathy, and just the right amount of angst.
+Arielle is excited about making friends and asking big questions.
+As the person who gets to work on Student Life and Education at the Bronfman Center, she coordinates our Jewish Learning Fellowship, faciliates a bunch of fun internship programs, cheers on our Chavurah team, talks about what it means to be human, and giggles a lot.
+Arielle had her first spiritual experience at an Alanis Morissette concert when she was 15, and has spent ever since figuring out what it means to live a vibrant and fun Jewish life that includes Phish shows, empathy, and just the right amount of angst.
+Arielle is also a yoga teacher, a soon-to-be-social worker, and an enthusiast for her puppy, Frida.